Brown bearPhoto author: Remo Savisaar

 Endless opportunities for outdoor adventures

-Discover the Puhatu-Agusalu swamps—these unique continental dunes are up to 18 meters high with good berry and mushroom forests, an off-the-beaten-path destination seldom visited even by locals.
+Discover a unique landscape along the Agusalu bike trail — these continental dunes are up to 18 meters high with good berry and mushroom forests, an off-the-beaten-path destination seldom visited even by locals.
 The Kurtna Lake system has more than 40 lakes in an area of 30 km2, attracting hikers, boaters, and campers.
 The ancient forest of the Poruni River can be explored on foot, and in winter, you can try snowshoeing or skiing in Muraka Bog.

 What to do in Alutaguse National Park

-The southern part of Alutaguse National Park borders Lake Peipsi or Lake Peipus, which attracts holidaymakers with its extensive sandy beaches and spectacular boating and fishing opportunities.
+The southern part of Alutaguse National Park borders Lake Peipsi (Peipus), which attracts visitors with its extensive sandy beaches and excellent boating and fishing opportunities.

-There are also plenty of activities in wintertime.
-Explore the frozen lake aboard a specially-built vehicle called a karakat.
+There are also plenty of activities in the wintertime.
+Explore the frozen lake aboard a specially built vehicle called a karakat.
 You can also try your hand at ice fishing or glide around on a kicksled.

 Kauksi beach in Peipsi Lake